 The Ningaloo Reef region also supports large populations of green, hawksbill and flatback turtles, and Shark Bay is an important turtle nesting site, with up to 6,000 sea turtles living in its waters.
-The Department of Environment and Conservation's (DEC) Western Australian Marine Turtle Project is researching valuable information into the life history, behaviour and conservation of turtles in Shark Bay.
+The Department of Parks and Environment (DPAW) Western Australian Marine Turtle Project is researching valuable information into the life history, behaviour and conservation of turtles in Shark Bay.

 Please ensure you read the turtle watcher's code of conduct before heading to the beaches to interact with marine turtles.